July 30 to August 24, 2018

 What is Animazing?

 Animazing is an animation art camp for up to ten (10) LGBTQ Teens and Youth, provided FREE of charge to selected applicants.
 Animazing is a paid program experience – those selected will each receive $500 for their participation, and assistance with public transportation costs!

-You must be between 13 and 23 years old, and identify as an LGBTQ individual.
+Animazing is for individuals 13 and 23 years old, who identify as an LGBTQ individual.